The activities are as follows:

 - A YouTube video of one of Carrie’s experimental trials showing a female in the two-choice testing chamber.
 Students can observe the female chickadee as she decides between the males on her left or the one on her right.

-- The paper published using this data and testing alternative hypotheses:
+- The paper published using these data and testing alternative hypotheses:

 - Branch, C.L., Kozlovsky, D.Y., and V.V.
 Pravosudoc.
 2015.
 Elevation-related differences in female mate preferences in mountain chickadees: are smart chickadees choosier?
 Animal Behavior 99: 89-94.